ibm-cloud-docs/messages-for-rabbitmq/howto-upgrading.md

 - You can test the new database out of production and act on any application incompatibilities.
 - The entire process can be rerun at any point.
 - A fresh restoration reduces the likelihood that unneeded artifacts of the older version are carried over to the new deployment.

+## RabbitMQ Shovel
+{: #upgrading-shovel}

+You can use a shovel to move messages from a current cluster to a new cluster during a RabbitMQ version upgrade.
+For more information, see [RabbitMQ Shovel](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-rabbitmq-shovel){: external}.

 ## Upgrading in the UI
 {: #upgrading-ui}